- Natural disaster preparedness for kids

 How do you get your kids’ emergency preparedness levels up to scratch without putting the fear of God in them and turning them into shivering, sweaty bundles who await the apocalypse crouched under their beds?
 For starters, you could make it fun.
 There are lots of emergency preparedness games that trick children into learning about safety.
 But let’s not get ahead of ourselves.
 First, focus on yourself.
 Remember: the more prepared you are, the more prepared they will be.

 First and foremost, get your kit in order.
-There are earthquake kits, hurricane kits, maybe even alien invasion kits—the odds of someone selling those on the internet are quite good.
+There are earthquake kits, hurricane kits, maybe even alien invasion kits.
 Whatever you call them, they are basically full of the same things: everyday items your family needs to survive for 2 or 3 days without electricity or running water.
 Blankets, food, and flashlights are staples in these kits.
-The American Red Cross has an exhaustive list.
+The American Red Cross also has an exhaustive list of what should go in a kit if you want to make one yourself.

 Also, don’t forget to ask your kids what they might need.
 This is important.
 It could be a favorite toy, a game, or a prized stuffed animal.
 Make sure they have the option to grab things that would give them comfort or keep them occupied.
 However, even with the best-laid plans, there might not be time to find a certain toy while you’re all evacuating to escape a raging wildfire.
 So, plan ahead and maybe buy some extra travel games or other fun things for the emergency kit.
 In this way, the kids can keep busy while they wait for the cavalry or the electricity to come back on.